renoki-co/befriended/readme.md

 }
 ```

-Following other models needs a bit of attention.
-By default, if querying `following()` and `followers()` from the `$user`, the functions will return only `User` instances.
-If you plan to retrieve other instances, such as `Page`, you can use it as an argument to the relationships:
+By default, if querying `following()` and `followers()` from the `User` instance, the relationships will return only `User` instances.
+If you plan to retrieve other instances, such as `Page`, you can pass the model name or model class as an argument to the relationships:
 ```php
 $zuckPage = Page::where('username', 'zuck')->first();